AmadeusITGroup/cloud-cost-allocation/README.md

 - Cost readers for GCP and AWS.
 - Split and dispatch of the provider meter values when CloudTagSelector is used.
 - Support product dimension in cloud tags
-- Make the type of cost configurable (?)
+- Unit test for further amount allocation